duckytutorials/duckytutorials/README.md

 # 💫 About Me:
 Hello I’m a FullStack Developer, i am currently working for cloudflare;
-My current job at cloudflare is a junior enginner and offsite system administrator for the burmese datacenters.
+My current job at i am so fucking jobless

 # 💻 Tech Stack: